TheDataRideAlongs/ProjectDomino/README.md

      * **Priority**: Untrialed drug misinformation - modeling, detection, analysis, report, & alert
      * Scams: Check URLs & blockchain addresses for known badness
      * Mapping bots & misinformers
-  * Automation: Prototypes of
+  * UI tools & automation: Prototypes of
      * Alert feed + scoring API: Misinfo intel for trust & safety teams that is powered by Neo4j and/or Prefect.io/Airflow
-     * Anti-misinfo chatbot: Upon a misinfo detection, respond to a Twitter thread with a misinfo report URL + WHO safety guide
      * Community leader tools: Personalized alerting for community leaders to detect & respond to misinfo in their close social networks